chiptuned/twitch-stream-recorder/README.md

 ## Running script
-The script will be logging to a console and to a file `twitch-recorder.log`
+The script will be logging to a console and to a file `twitch-recorder.log` /TODO : explain how multirecording works.
+There is a wishlist to enable streamers, and it's trying to record all whitelisted one, playing a certain game in a certain language.
+/TODO : change all logic to just scrap all streamers of a certain game/language + streamers that we wanna record and record everything whitelisted.
 ### On linux
 Run the script
 ```shell script